michael-rubel/laravel-auto-binder/README.md

 ```

 ### Caching
-Starting from `v5.0.0` package will cache your bindings to avoid redundant folder scans during the application bootstrapping process.
-It's now required to use a binder inside the `boot` method of your ServiceProvider (`register` was allowed previously) to make sure internal `cache` container binding is available.
+The package will cache your bindings to avoid redundant folder scans during the application bootstrapping process.

 If you want cache to be disabled, you may use `withoutCaching` method on the AutoBinder instance, e.g.:
 ```php